-Based on review of material submitted with the NOP and review of aerial photography, the Project may be subject to Notification to CDFW pursuant to Fish and Game Code section 1602.
+The NOP has identified that the Project may require a Lake or Streambed Alteration Agreement.
 Fish and Game Code section 1602 requires an entity to notify CDFW prior to commencing any activity that may do one or more of the following: Substantially divert or obstruct the natural flow of any river, stream or lake; Substantially change or use any material from the bed, channel or bank of any river, stream, or lake; or Deposit debris, waste or other materials that could pass into any river, stream or lake.
 Please note that "any river, stream or lake" includes those that are episodic (i.e., those that are dry for periods of time) as well as those that are perennial (i.e., those that flow year-round).
 This includes ephemeral streams, desert washes, and watercourses with a subsurface flow.
 It may also apply to work undertaken within the flood plain of a body of water.